 - Power: Migrate all of your customers’ card data with no restrictions on volume.

-- Fast migration: Two weeks is all it takes to migrate card aliases, from receipt of the data from your previous PSP.
+- Fast migration: Four weeks is all it takes to migrate card aliases, from reception of the data from your previous PSP.

 - A secure process: The security of customer card data is guaranteed